 #3: Festivals and events

-The annual 30A Songwriters Festival in mid-January has gotten better and better over its eight years.
-Spread out over a couple dozen or so venues along the coast, this past year’s lineup of 175 musicians included John Prine, Cheap Trick and Shawn Mullins, although lesser-known acts are some of the most fun to see.
-Epicures might want to check out two other winter events: the Sandestin Gumbo Festival (taking place this month!) and the 30A Wine Festival at Alys Beach in March.
+The annual 30A Songwriters Festival taking place January 12-15, 2018 has gotten better and better over its eight years.
+Spread out over a couple dozen or so venues along the coast, this year’s top-notch lineup includes Emmylou Harris, Steve Earle, Patty Griffin, North Mississippi Allstars and many others.
+Additionally there are many lesser-known acts that are often some of the most fun to see.
+Epicures might want to check out two other winter events: the Sandestin Gumbo Festival, which takes place February 16-17, 2018, and the 30A Wine Festival at Alys Beach taking place February 22-25, 2018.